CHARLOTTE METRO DSA BYLAWS

 Section 6: Vacancies

 Any member of the Steering Committee may be removed by the Steering Committee for violation of the articles or by-laws of The Local or for conduct prejudicial to the best interest of Charlotte Metro DSA.
 Should any member of the Steering Committee miss three or more consecutive Steering Committee meetings, the Steering Committee may declare that position vacant.
 It must notify said member of its intention to vacate their position prior to the meeting at which such action will be voted on.
-In the event of a vacancy, the vacancy shall be filled by a special election; alternatively, an acting successor may be appointed by the Co-Chairs until a new officer is elected at the next regularly scheduled Regular Meeting or a Regular Meeting specially called for that purpose.
+In the event of a vacancy, the vacancy shall be filled by a special election; alternatively, an acting successor may be appointed by the Co-Chairs until a new officer is elected at the next regularly scheduled Chapter Convention or General Meeting specially called for that purpose.

 Article VII: Nominations and Recalls